-All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 18th, ending with breakfast on 29th), soft drinks at meal times, local transport by coach, boat trips, reserve entrance fees, international flights and airport taxes and a US$50 fee towards a local community trust fund that protects the Spoon-billed Sandpipers in the area.
+All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 11th, ending with lunch on 22nd), soft drinks at meal times, bottled water throughout, transport by mini-coach, boat trips, reserve entrance fees and international flights.
+We pay a US$50 per person fee towards a local former hunting community trust fund that protects the Spoon-billed Sandpipers in the area.
 Furthermore, Bird Holidays supports the work of the Spoon-billed Sandpiper Task Force and are Species Champions with Birdlife International.

 WHAT IS NOT INCLUDED

 Travel insurance.
-Personal items, tips, alcoholic drinks, laundry.
+Tourist visa (currently about £15).
+Personal items, alcoholic drinks, laundry.

 By joining this tour you are contributing to the livelihoods of the local people and

-also supporting the crucial conservation work of the Spoon-billed Sandpiper Recovery Team.
+also supporting the crucial conservation work of the Spoon-billed Sandpiper Task Force.